 Dr Clare Stephens – Clinical Co-Director

-Clare Stephens is a GP partner at The Speedwell Practice in Finchley and has worked in clinical commissioning since 2002.
+Clare Stephens is a North London GP and has worked in clinical commissioning since 2002.
 She is clinical senior responsible officer for cancer for the North Central London integrated care system.
 Clare is a member of the North Central London Clinical Commissioning Group’s (CCG) governing body.
 She has held several portfolios for appraisal, acute commissioning, cancer, public health, women and child health, and a pan-London specialist commissioning role.
 Past senior roles include a Clinical Directorship for Barnet Primary Care Trust, Barnet CCG Governing Body and a pan London NHSE role in cancer.

 Afsana is an Islington-based GP and has been the Cancer GP for the Alliance since 2015.
 She is leading a collaborative project with the digital provider for north central London (Cerner) to create a population health management registry for patients living with cancer in the community.
 Previous projects include innovating and implementing the EMIS Web electronic safety netting toolkit, which became a national product.
 She has also produced educational material to support GP cancer care improvement in earlier diagnosis and cancer care reviews.
 As a portfolio GP, Afsana has a role in the North Central London Clinical Commissioning Group as the evidence-based intervention lead.
 She is also a GP Appraiser for NHS England.
 She is a former GP governing body member for Islington CCG and has authored and reviewed online education modules for the Royal College of General Practitioners.
 She studied medicine at Imperial College London.